The emergence of nonlinear Jeans-type instabilities for quasilinear wave equations: Introduction

 Compared to \cite{Liu2022b}, the presence of the source term here implies that, at this stage, the system is a Fuchsian system.
 Therefore, using results for the Fuchsian GIVP, we can conclude that $\varrho$ is close to $f$ on $[t_0,t_m)\times \Rbb^n$.
 However, in this circumstance, \eqref{e:mainsys1.a} fails to be a Fuchsian system because $\mathbf{A}$ in the singular term $\frac{1}{A\tau} \mathbf{A} U$ is \textit{not} a \textit{positive definite} matrix.
 Recalling the key condition for a Fuchsian system, as discussed in \S\ref{s:review}, $\mathbf{A}$ must be positive definite (see \eqref{e:Bineq1}, and this condition is closely related to the decay rates).
 This issue introduces a third difficulty in our analysis.
 Based on the ideas discussed in Difficulty 1, there is currently no obvious way to modify the system outside the lens-shaped domain while still ensuring that this domain includes $p_m$.

+\underline{Difficulty $3$: Positive definiteness of $\mathbf{B}$ in Fuchsian system \eqref{e:Fucmodel}.} The \textit{central idea} for overcoming this difficulty is to introduce a \textit{zoom-in (or blowup) coordinate transformation} and \textit{corresponding zoom-in variables} that effectively ``zooms in'' on the region where $\varrho$ exhibits blow-up behavior.

-\underline{Difficulty $3$: Positive definiteness of $\mathbf{B}$ in Fuchsian system \eqref{e:Fucmodel}.} Let us first state an idea from the \textit{algebraic perspective} to overcome this difficulty.
+To introduce the specific forms of these transformations more naturally and clearly, let us first state an idea from the \textit{algebraic perspective} to overcome this difficulty.
 To convey the basic ideas and provide an intuitive hint, we simplify \eqref{e:mainsys1.a} by setting $n=1$ and adjusting the coefficient matrices\footnote{See Lemma \ref{t:mainsys1} for the precise coefficient matrices. } (noting that $\ck=1/4$) to:

 The same ideas and spirits can be applied to the original system \eqref{e:mainsys1} in Lemma \ref{t:mainsys1} and after applying the following procedures \ref{F1} and \ref{F2}, the exact form derived from \eqref{e:mainsys1.a} is provided in Lemma \ref{t:sigsys}.